 - Biocide (deters living organisms)

 - Resin (keeps the paint together)

-- Solvent (determines application characteristics and cleanup/removal methods)
+- Solvent (determines application characteristics and clean up/removal methods)

-- Pigment (color and viscosity).
+- Pigment (color and viscosity)

-The differences in paints are based on the sources and mixes of these four elements.
-For example, whether a paint is soft or hard is determined by the type, combination, and quantity of resin used in the mix.
+For example, the softness or hardness of a paint is determined by the type, combination, and quantity of resin used in the mix.
 More on the differences between soft and hard paints later!

 For boats kept in the water for more than a week at a time, it is necessary to apply boat bottom paint to prevent growth of marine life (fouling).
-This is because:

 Depending on the marine life in your area, how you use your boat, and how often you clean your hull, you may need to apply antifouling paint anywhere from once a year to once every three years.

-• If you can see the paint has worn through.
-A common practice is to alternate colors so you can clearly see when this has happened.
+• The paint has worn through.
+A common practice is to alternate boat bottom paint colors so you can clearly see when this has happened.

 • Flaking or blistering paint.
 When water gets under the paint (often around hardware) it can cause blistering and damage.
 If you see a fair bit of flaking or blistering, it’s time to repaint.